mirzanaeembeg/mirzanaeembeg.github.io/README.md

 - **Skills:** An overview of my technical skills, including programming languages, frameworks, and tools.
 - **Learnings:** Information on online courses, certifications, and workshops completed related to computer science.
 - **Papers:** Section for academic papers, if applicable.
-- **Blogs:** Details about ongoing and completed courses to further enhance my skills.
 - **Contact:** How to reach out to me for collaborations or inquiries.

 ## Technologies Used